 In the past, we never considered tilting our panels in the summer, or at full hook-up sites, but we're at a full hook-up site now and believe it or not, we're saving money on electricity by tilting our panels.
 Here's how...
 We're facing south, which means our panels tilt to the west, but because it's so easy to tilt them, we raise them after the sun passes overhead, and follow the sun as it sets

 We're able to leave our battery charger OFF and charge only with solar power, which keeps our electric costs lower than ever.
 If it sounds crazy to raise and lower your panels so often, it's only because the typical mindset (including ours) has always been to tilt them only when boondocking for extended periods of time in the winter months.
 Now, we tilt them whenever it suits us, because it's so easy!

 SolaRVector is a game changer, and we'll never think of tilting our solar panels as a big decision again.
 We do it anytime it's beneficial, which is a lot more often than we expected

 Shari and I are full time RVers, and we're professional software engineers and designers.
 Our power requirements are higher than most, but we also care deeply about the environment

 One of our goals was to rely on solar power as much as possible, and we learned that solar panels generate a lot more power when they're facing the sun.
-We've had eight SolaRVector systems for more than a year now, and I can't begin to tell you how nice it is to NOT have to climb on and off the roof every time I want to raise, or lower our solar panels.
+We've had eight SolaRVector systems for several years now, and I can't begin to tell you how nice it is to NOT have to climb on and off the roof every time I want to raise, or lower our solar panels.
 Not having to manually tilt them means I make a lot fewer risky trips up and down that ladder

 Those guys at SolaRVector really know what they're doing.
 Thank you SolaRVector for giving us a quality product that works!